-Sensitivity analysis of the hydraulic and hydrodynamic models to roughness, rainfall intensity and blockage of culverts and bridges was undertaken.
+Sensitivity analysis of the hydraulic and hydrodynamic models to roughness, rainfall intensity and blockage of culverts and bridges was undertaken to understand the level of confidence in the model results.

 The peak flood levels in the Towamba River catchment models were more sensitive to roughness changes than the other study areas, with increases of up to 1m.
 However, the increases did not result in significant increases to flood extents or number of properties impacted.
-The model was not particularly sensitive to blockage, with blockage of culverts in Eden only causing localised increases in flooding (i.e. immediately upstream of blocked culverts).
+The models were not particularly sensitive to blockage, with blockage of culverts in Eden only causing localised increases in flooding (i.e. immediately upstream of blocked culverts).
 Sensitivity to rainfall intensity was assessed through a comparison of the 0.5% AEP and 2% AEP to the 1% AEP event.
 The assessment showed that the model sensitivity to rainfall intensity increased for Towamba River study areas further downstream.
 In the upper catchment typical impacts were +/- 0.2 to 0.4 metres.
 This increased to +/- 0.7 to 1 metre at Towamba.
 Eden had more modest impacts in the order of +/- 0.1 metres.
 Shadrachs, Nullica and Boydtown had impacts of less than +/- 0.1.